The Real Foreign Policy Makers

 The letter encouraged targeting the terrorist organization Hezbollah and the countries that support them: Iran and Syria.
 If Iran and Syria fail to comply and cooperate then the United States must take any action or retaliation necessary against these countries.
 In other words - get them before they get us which means preemptive assaults.
 Their interest does not include North Korea or China which is interesting considering they actually have adequate weapons and the mentality to use them against us.

 They further recommended that the United States withhold any support of any kind to the Palestinians in favor of support to Israel.
 Finally, the letter favored major military spending and recommended the United States enlistment of other countries for the support of our nation’s actions.
 2

 So we are spending money that we do not have in a country that was not a threat with an eye towards other military targets in the same region.
 Based on the encouragements in the letter above and recent statements from the administration we seem to be following the agenda of the PNAC rather than the American people and our elected officials who are apparently mute or just plain ineffective about this matter.
 This situation is probably in part the result of the pervasive fear the citizens of this country felt after 9/11.
 We are willing to trade many of our liberties for a measure of security.
 We, by our sheep-like silence, must also be willing to give up the last vestiges of our constitutional republic in favor of becoming an empire builder.
-As the vulture-like war hawks circle overhead, we must also be prepared to give up our Judeo Christian heritage for questionable dominance over those too weak to fight our counterfeit cowboy superiority.
+As the vulture-like war hawks circle overhead, we must also be prepared to give up our so-called Judeo Christian (a term used after WW II) heritage for questionable dominance over those too weak to fight our counterfeit cowboy superiority.
 I can almost discern the death rattle of this great country that once had leaders of honesty and integrity.
 We have been duped, again!!

 © Deanna Spingola 2005 - All rights reserved